juanjoDiaz/serverless-plugin-warmup/README.md

 The `warmers` flag takes a comma-separated list of warmer names.
 If it's nor provided, all warmers with `prewarm` set to `true` are invoked.

-## Gotchas

-The WarmUp function use normal calls to the AWS SDK in order to keep your lambdas warm.
-By deafult, the WarmUp function is deployed outside of any VPC so it can reach AWS API.
-If you use the VPC option to deploy your WarmUp function to a VPC subnet it will need internet access.
-You can do it by using an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) or a [Network Address Translation (NAT) gateway](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html).

 ## Migrations

 ### v4.X to v5.X